Kapanen's hat trick powers Penguins to 6-2 win over Blues

 Kapanen opened the scoring at 6:58, just seconds after a Pittsburgh power play expired.
 A point shot hit his skate and then bounced off Binnington for the goal.

-Rust added to Pittsburgh’s lead with his sixth at 11:59.
-He entered with one goal in his previous 14 games.
+Rust added to Pittsburgh’s lead with his sixth at 11:59 after coming in with one goal in his previous 14 games.

 Buchnevich made it 2-1 just 48 seconds later as he took a cross-ice point pass from Nick Leddy and beat Jarry to the short side with a one-timer from the far wall for his eighth.